-Two years later, in May of this year, Martin collapsed whilst taking a short holiday to Spain with his fiance.
+Two years later, in May of 2018, Martin collapsed whilst taking a short holiday to Spain with his fiance.
 An ambulance was called to their hotel room and the paramedic punctured his ribs to release the build up of fluid so that he could breathe.
 An X-ray in the Spanish A and E showed 3 massive tumors in his abdominal cavity 13x13x16cm.
 6x6x5cm and 4x7x6cm and many more 1.5cm tumors inside his left lung.
 These tumors were missed on his head and neck scan in November, when he went for a follow up in January he was told the lump on his head was probably an infection and when he went to A and E for a suspected broken rib (from coughing) in February, he was told to take some paracetamol.

 After discharging himself from hospital as his holiday insurance company were taking too long to process his application for an air ambulance, Martin flew home to Birmingham on a commercial flight and took his Spanish scans straight to the Queen Elizabeth A and E. A bank holiday weekend, he was kept in A and E for 4 days.
 Finally after being discharged with an appointment for a PET scan a week later, another week for the results which confirmed the presence of all of the tumors from the Spanish Xray and also that the lump he had pointed at above his ear in January was also a tumor.
 After another week to see an Oncologist, Martin was told his case was terminal.
 A nurse explained to him in the corridor, that the form he was given was for patients with less than 6 months to live.